 - Spark plug check and replace if required.

-- Mirrors, windows and wipers check.
+- Mirrors, windows and wipers checked.

 - Bodywork and underside check for corrosion.